-Test instructions for the knowledge and skill tests will be provided in written and oral format in the waiting area when you sign-in for your test.
-Oral and PDF versions are also available anytime from your smart phone via the link on D&SDT-Headmaster's Arizona Medication Assistant webpage, www.hdmaster.com, under the Candidate column.
+Test instructions for the knowledge and skill tests will be provided in written format in the waiting area when you sign-in for your test.
+Oral and PDF versions are also available anytime from your smart phone via the knowledge test and skill test instruction links on D&SDT-Headmaster's Arizona CMA webpage.